mbari-org/annosaurus/README.md

 Refer to [DEPLOYMENT.md](DEPLOYMENT.md) for production deployment instructions.

+## Usage

+We are in the process of putting together an API doc and tutorial on usage.
+That's ust been start but you can see some python examples in [src/main/pack/bin](src/main/pack/bin)

 ## Related Projects

 - [vampire-squid](https://github.com/underwatervideo/vampire-squid): A service for registering and locating video files.